apryor6/blog-flexible-cuda/2017-2-11-Flexible-CUDA.md

 `std::transform` applies the function-like object in the 4th argument to every element from the first to second arguments, and stores the results in the 3rd.
 Here I used a lambda function.

-Here's a simple driver to test what we have so far.
+A simple driver program verifies that what we have so far is okay:

 ~~~c++
 #include <iostream>